-When you’re preparing for baby, your other children might be excited – but maybe a little anxious too.
-Here are some simple things you can do to help everyone get ready for your newest family member.
+When you’re preparing for a baby, your other children might be excited – but maybe a little anxious too.
+Here are some simple things you can do to help everyone get ready for your new family member.

 Your other children will have to learn to share your love and attention with the new baby.
 This can be a big step, especially if your children are still toddlers.
 They might feel they’re being pushed out of the spotlight.